beezgeezz/beezgeezz/README.md

 ## Hi there 👋

+My name is **Beez Geez**
+A developer and a designer.

+Good to know u! 😄
 <!--
 **beezgeezz/beezgeezz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.